 Again… these people are highly educated and experienced… but it does seem like they’re just guessing sometimes.

-Thanks for checking out the 30 things people with food allergies/intolerances are tired of hearing!
+Thanks for checking out the 30 things gluten free people are tired of hearing!
 Did I miss anything out?
 What other things have you heard that were just quite simply ridiculous?

 Thanks for reading,